 CMS also states in the final rule: “We do not anticipate any additional burden associated with this requirement [to demonstrate an overwhelming barrier] as we do not intend to require documentation of the overwhelming barriers. … [W]e have simplified the application process for hardship exceptions under MIPS as compared with the process available for the Medicare EHR Incentive Program.”

 However in an FAQ on the exceptions CMS elaborates: “You do not need to submit documentation of the overwhelming barriers with your application, but please retain this documentation in the event of an audit.”
 Therefore we recommend documenting in some manner the unaffordability, to your small practice, of the EHR and/or related administrative burden.

 How are MIPS scores impacted by approved exceptions?

 The 25 percent weighting of the Promoting Interoperability performance category would be reallocated to the Quality performance category.

 When are applications due?

-Submit an application by December 31, 2018 for an exception applicable to the 2018 performance year (impacting payments in 2020).
+Submit an application by December 31, 2019 for an exception applicable to the 2018 performance year (impacting payments in 2021).
 Theoretically, there will be an opportunity to renew the exception in future years, CMS permitting.
-It appears they will be offering the exception again for the 2019 performance year (impacting 2021 payments).

 How to apply?